Expenses and allowances

 Striking the right balance on PCC pay is important in terms of attracting suitable candidates, but avoiding extravagance with public money and addressing the fact that force budgets are constrained.

 The salary range is adjusted to represent differences in force weighting and policing challenges and has been aligned but is not equal to chief constable salaries.
 The policing challenges a PCC faces will be different depending on the specific needs and demands of the force area.
-In Devon and Cornwall, the salary set for the police and crime commissioner as of May 2018 is £86,700 per annum.
-The next SSRB review of PCC salaries is expected in 2020/21 to enable a full assessment of the role, particularly in light of the additional responsibilities for fire and rescue services, and thereafter every 4 years.
+In Devon and Cornwall, the salary set for the police and crime commissioner as of May 2022 is £88,600 per annum.

 The purpose of authorised allowances is to reimburse expenses incurred by PCCs in carrying out their duties, not to provide a general gratuity for undertaking the role.
 The following kinds of allowances can be claimed if reasonably incurred by a PCC in the exercise of their duties: